MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

 :::image type="content" source="media/manage-storage-msdyn-copilotinteraction-table.png" alt-text="Microsoft Copilot for Service" lightbox="media/manage-storage-msdyn-copilotinteraction-table.png" :::

-As users interact with [Microsoft Copilot for Service](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-for-service) while supporting a customer, they will interact with corpus of data sources ingested plus responses from plugins calling external systems for data.
+As users interact with [Microsoft Copilot for Service](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-for-service) while supporting a customer, they interact with a large set of data sources, including responses from plugins calling external systems for data.

-As a user gets a response from Copilot the user can give a feedback signal of whether the response was good or bad.
+When a user gets a response from Copilot, the user can give a feedback signal of whether the response was good or bad.

 The **msdyn_copilotinteraction** table contains metadata on all copilot interactions, including the request response for Copilot in Customer Service responses (thumbs up/down) and can be useful for audit or request/response analysis for thumbs down interactions.
 It additionally contains responses from the Compose an Email feature during multi turn responses.